Russia-Ukraine War: What to know on Russia’s war in Ukraine

-On Day 11 of Russia’s war on Ukraine, Russian troops shelled encircled cities, and it appeared that a second attempt to evacuate civilians from the besieged port city of Mariupol had failed due to continued violence.
+A third round of talks between Russian and Ukrainian leaders was planned for Monday.

-Ukrainian officials said shelling disrupted what was supposed to be a cease-fire beginning at noon local time, when a a pro-Russian officialsaid safe-passage corridors were to have opened.
+More than 1.5 million Ukrainians had been forced from the country.
+Ukrainian President Volodymyr Zelenskyy urged his people to keep resisting, and Ukraine’s foreign minister said more than 20,000 people from 52 countries had volunteered to fight in Ukraine’s newly created international legion.

-The number of Ukrainians forced from their country increased to 1.5 million, and the Kremlin’s rhetoric grew, with Russian President Vladimir Putin warning that Ukrainian statehood is in jeopardy.
-He likened the West’s sanctions on Russia to “declaring war.”
+Russian President Vladimir Putin likened the West’s sanctions on Russia to “declaring war.”

 VIOLENCE STOPS PLANNED CIVILIAN EVACUATIONS AGAIN

-Ukrainian Interior Ministry adviser Anton Gerashchenko blamed Russian artillery fire for halting a second attempt in as many days to evacuate civilians from Mariupol.
+Russia announced a cease-firestarting Monday morning and the opening of humanitarian corridors in several areas to allow hundreds of thousands of Ukrainian civilians to flee the fighting, even as its armed forces continued to pummel Ukrainian cities.

-The plan agreed with Russian forces had been to allow people fleeing the combat and shelling to leave along designated humanitarian “green corridors,” but Gerashchenko said on Telegram that Russians had not respected the truce.
+Ukrainian Interior Ministry adviser Anton Gerashchenko had blamed Russian artillery fire for halting a second attempt in as many days to evacuate an estimated 200,000 civilians from Mariupol, where food, water and medicine are scarce.

-A day earlier, Ukrainian officials similarly said Russian artillery fire and airstrikes had prevented residents from leaving before the agreed-to evacuations got underway in Mariupol and the nearby city of Volnovakha.
-Then, Putin accused Ukraine of sabotaging the effort.
+A day earlier, Ukrainian officials similarly said Russian artillery fire and airstrikes had prevented residents from leaving.
+Putin accused Ukraine of sabotaging the effort.

 Russia has sought to cut off Ukraine’s access to the Sea of Azov in the south.
 Capturing Mariupol could allow Russia to establish a land corridor to Crimea, which it annexed in 2014.